Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

        - The Id is re-specified, but marked as inherited, as is needed to assist with the operations that reference the UniqueKey.
        - The Validator is specified, which is then used by both the Create and Update operations.
        - The AutoImplement specifies that operations should be auto-implemented using Database (ADO.NET) unless explicitly overridden.
-       - The WebApiRoutePrefix is defined, which is in turn extended by each operation.
+       - The WebApiRoutePrefix is defined, which is in turn extended by each operation. -->
-       - The EntityFrameworkEntity is required so that the GetByArgs code-gen knows what EfModel is to be used; however, DataEntityFrameworkCustomMapper is also used so that a corresponding EfMapper is not output (not required). -->
   <Entity Name="Employee" Inherits="EmployeeBase" Validator="EmployeeValidator" WebApiRoutePrefix="api/v1/employees" AutoImplement="Database" DatabaseSchema="Hr" DataDatabaseMapperInheritsFrom="EmployeeBaseData.DbMapper">
     <Property Name="Id" Type="Guid" UniqueKey="true" Inherited="true" DataDatabaseIgnore="true" />
     <Property Name="Address" Type="Address" DataConverter="ObjectToJsonConverter{T}" DataName="AddressJson"/>